-extraordinarily consequential for Jewish-Christian relations and led to numerous tensions.
-Around 1300, Jews were expelled from England and France.
-In 1348 and 1350, when the plague broke out in Europe, the Jewish populations in over two hundred German towns were murdered, often for poorly concealed economic or political reasons, in the wake of the widespread fear of the plague.46 The pretexts for this were accusations of poisoning wells, desecrating the Host, or "Blood Libel" charges.
-Such charges asserted that Jews sought to obtain "Christian blood" for religious or medical purposes, or even ate the hearts of murdered children on Passover.47 In addition, stimulated by crusaders' reports on the "secret rituals of the (Muslim) infidels," ritual cannibalism had become an integral part of anti-Jewish accusations since the "Fulda case" in 1235.48 It was in the aftermath of these developments that the Ebstorf world map was created, depicting the end-times peoples of Gog and Magog as anthropophagic-the same peoples whom legends and popular exegesis identified with the horrific "enclosed Jews" (iudei inclusi).
-Even on Martin Waldseemüller's maps of America in 1507, "enclosed Jews" can still be found behind high mountains in the far northeast.
+or 'Blood Libel' charges.
+Such charges asserted that Jews sought to obtain 'Christian blood' for religious or medical purposes, or even ate the hearts of murdered children on Passover.
+In addition, stimulated by crusaders' reports on the 'secret rituals of the (Muslim) infidels', ritual cannibalism had become an integral part of anti-Jewish accusations since the 'Fulda case' in 1235.
+It was in the aftermath of these developments that the Ebstorf world map was created, depicting the end-times peoples of Gog and Magog as anthropophagic - the same peoples whom legends and popular exegesis identified with the horrific 'enclosed Jews' (iudei inclusi).
+Even on Martin Waldseemüller's maps of America in 1507, 'enclosed Jews' can still be found behind high mountains in the far north-east.
 It was not until the 1580s that they disappeared from cartographic representations, together with Gog and Magog.

 While monstra could initially be assigned a meaningful function in the Christian cosmos, the identification of the apocalyptic nations with Jews developed in parallel with their increasing repudiation and condemnation.
 Religious otherness was combined with an essential otherness and linked to spatial and social segregation.
-At the same time, the rather
+At the same time, the rather fluid chain of 'deviants', all of whom were fixed in a similar pattern of difference, formed a discursive fabric that was mutually authenticating and reinforcing.